oksanaperun/videoportal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.

+## Installation
+Run `npm run install:all` to install the dependencies.

 ## Development server

 Run `npm start` for a dev server (it will run front-end and back-end parts of the application).
 Navigate to `http://localhost:4200/`.
+Use credentials `Morales` / `id` for login.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding